 Q: My brother lived with my mother for the last 10 years (rent free) of her life.
 He helped with the maintenance and remodeling of the house on occasion.
 My mother recently passed and left the house to all the children equally.
 I am the Executor/Trustee of the Estate.
-My brother is attempting to buy the house, however, he is vacillating on his decision and is extremely possessive on any and all items in the house.
+My brother is attempting to buy the house; however, he is vacillating on his decision and is extremely possessive on any and all items in the house.
 I stated that I need a decision about whether he is buying the house, or we are going to put it on the market.
 I also told him that starting next month he will be charged “rent” for the premises.
 He is livid.
 I thought that as Executor it was my job to be fair to all beneficiaries, not just one.
 How does the law in New Jersey view this type of circumstance?

-How Long Will It Take?
+How Long Will Probate Take?

 Q: My grandfather recently died.
 He supported himself by buying high-risk mortgages.
 Now we have mortgages that have 20 and 30 years left to pay, five heirs, and we don’t know what to do.
 Should we resell the mortgages and split the proceeds and be done with it?
 Can we assign the mortgages to an LLC we may create to take ownership and have the mortgages pay automatically to an account that will disperse the funds to the LLC and from there have the LLC disperse to the beneficiaries?
 It’s a mess.
 Please help!

-A: This is a common problem, and yes it is a mess.
+A: This is a common problem, and yes, it is a mess.
 You basically have three options.
 First, as you mention, the mortgages can be sold to a third party and the proceeds split among the beneficiaries in accordance with their respective ownership interests.
 Second, one or more beneficiary(ies) can purchase all or some of the mortgages and disburse the funds to the beneficiaries.
 Third, the mortgages can be distributed (i.e., ownership put into the names of the beneficiaries or an LLC) and an agent appointed, either one of the owners or a third party, to collect the principal and interest and make distribution to the beneficiaries/owners until the mortgages mature.
 You should seek professional assistance and work closely with the beneficiaries.

 A: New Jersey, like most states, allows for a “reasonable” amount of time to settle an Estate.
 Once the Federal Estate Tax Return (Form 706) and the N.J.
 Estate Inheritance Tax Return (IT-R) has been filed (within 8/9 months of date of death) and the time period to absolve the Executor from personal liability has elapsed, the Estate should be ready for distribution.
 However, there could be extenuating circumstances, such as estate litigation, the sale of a business, etc., absentee heirs overseas or out of state that could delay the distribution and closing.
-Two years should be a reasonable amount of time and at this point.
+Two years should be more than a reasonable amount of time at this point.
 You should ask the Executor for a time frame for making final distribution or provide a reason why a distribution cannot be made at this time.
-If you are not satisfied with the response, consult an experienced probate attorney.
+If you are not satisfied with the response, consult an experienced probate law attorney.

 Q: If cemetery lots were owned by the decedent, and they are sold by the three children, must the monies received be split among all those named in the Will?
 Our lawyer told us only the house is considered part of the Estate – not the personal belongings inside, etc. There was another person named in the Will besides the three children.
 Therefore, we need to know this information about the cemetery lots in order to follow the law.

 A: What does the Will say?
-Does it say “all property”?
+Does it say, “all property”?
 If the decedent owned the cemetery plots in his or her own name, the plots, or the proceeds if they were sold, must be distributed in accordance with the terms of the decedent’s Will.
 The only exception would be if the lots were specifically bequested to the children and therefore not part of the probate estate.

 Q: As Trustee, I am looking at distributing the household items in my deceased parents’ house to the four beneficiaries.
 We are inventorying the “items” and seeing which beneficiary wants them before attempting to dispose of them.
 Disposition will be by donation, and/or sale.
 One sister does not want anything and feels ALL items should be put up for sale.
 Three others disagree.
 In addition, the other sister residing in the house is wanting to purchase the house and feels all items should remain in the house.
 She is also making it very uncomfortable, allowing us in the house to inventory and clean.
 She strongly objected to even items being taken to Goodwill.
 How in the world does one handle this type of situation?

-A: First of all, as Trustee, your job is to follow (specifically) the terms of the Trust.
+A: First, as Trustee, your job is to follow (specifically) the terms of the Trust.
 If, for example, the Trust directs that all tangible personal property is to be distributed to all four beneficiaries in equal shares, then each of you should select the items you want and the rest can either be sold or given away.
 To equalize the distribution, differences should be adjusted by increasing or decreasing what each beneficiary gets from the rest of the Trust assets so that the net value each receives is the same.
 If there is no provision for tangible personal property, then it becomes part of the residuary of the Trust and is distributed accordingly.
 If you decide to dispose of these assets in another way, such as giving some of it to charity, you should get the approval of the other beneficiaries, preferably in writing, especially if these items have value.
-Majority approval might be sufficient in your jurisdiction.
+Majority approval might be enough in your jurisdiction.
 If not, you may want to seek court approval if the items have significant value.
 As Trustee, you have the legal authority to access Trust property to carry out your Trustee duties.